We know that every family is different, and that means every journey of dispute resolution is different as well.

 Do you want to try mediation but have a back-up plan in case you can’t settle all of your issues?
 Ask us about Mediation-Arbitration.

-Julie is a Certified Divorce Financial Analyst (CDFA) and that designation helps ensure that the financial side of your dispute is understood and handled professionally.
+Julie Gill is Qualified Mediator, a Certified Specialist in Family Mediation, a Qualified Family Arbitration Screener, a mediator-arbitrator and family arbitrator.
+In addition, Julie Gill is a Certified Divorce Financial Analyst (CDFA) and with that designation helps ensure that the financial side of your dispute is understood and handled professionally.

-Julie is one of a handful of Advanced Certified Elder Mediators in Canada through Family Mediation Canada.
-This program revolves around understanding the special requirements in mediating care, age related and elder law issues.
+She is also one of a handful of Advanced Certified Elder Mediators in Canada through Family Mediation Canada.
+This program revolves around understanding the special requirements in mediating care, age related, and elder law issues.
 She also holds an International Advanced Certified Elder Mediator designation.

-As well, the staff has been trained in Wills and Estates Law and procedures and offer a deep and growing knowledge in those areas.
+Both Julie and Robert have trained in Wills and Estates Law & procedures and offer a deep and growing knowledge in those areas.

-We’re focused on being able to help families with any of your dispute resolution needs from pre-marriage mediation through separation/divorce, family business transitions, and elder mediation.
+Together we’re focused on being able to help families with any of your dispute prevention and resolution needs from pre-marriage mediation through separation/divorce, family business transitions, and elder mediation.
 We’re here to help every step of the way by providing the services your family needs all under one roof.